Writing about this data.

 - "Agency X's published schedule data expired on [date], so trip planners like Google Maps stop showing its service."
 Expiry is read directly from the feed.

-- "N of the M feeds tracked in [state] have expired."
-Counts over the covered set, with the state named.
+- "N of the M feeds this site tracks in [country or subdivision] have expired."
+Counts over the covered set, with the exact geographic scope named.

 - "Agency X's feed does not say which stops are wheelchair accessible."
 A statement about published data, and usually a one-setting fix in the agency's software.